-By enrolling in the Associate Degree in Paralegal Studies and Litigation Technologies or Bachelor of Science in Paralegal Studies and Litigation Technologies program, you’ll learn following our dynamic experiential learning model called DeXL.
+By enrolling in the Associate Degree in Paralegal Studies or Bachelor of Science in Paralegal Studies and Litigation Technologies program, you’ll learn following our dynamic experiential learning model called DeXL.

 The DeXL learning model combines computer-based learning with a rich curriculum.
 You’ll work in electronic learning platforms like Cerego, and with individual coaching meetings, you’ll feel supported on your educational journey to become a paralegal.
 These programs include the above education features as well as interactive weekly online events.
 These events may be workshops, coaching sessions, or listening to industry speakers.
 At Bryan U, you’ll gain the skills and education you need to become a paralegal from the comfort of your home!